dmitriz/cpsfy/README.md

 This provides a simple implementation of multiple data streams emitted from a single function.
-Each stream value is passed as arguments of the callback, that is, a whole list of values can be emitted at the same time.
+Each stream value is passed as arguments of the callback, that is, a whole list of values can be emitted at the same time as arguments of the same function call.

 ### Functional progamming paradigm
 The proposed curried design rests on the well-known paradigms.
 It generalizes the [Kleisli arrows](https://en.wikipedia.org/wiki/Kleisli_category) `a -> m b` associated to the Monad `m`.
-In our case, the Continuation Monad corresponds to the single-callback case:
+In our case, the Continuation Monad `m b` corresponds to passing single `callback` function
 ```js
 const monad = callback => computation(callback)
 ```
-which can be regarded as a "suspended computation".
+and can be regarded as a "suspended computation".
-The CPS Monad structure is provided via the `of` and `chain` methods (aka `return` and `bind` in Haskell, or `unit` and `flatMap` in Scala), see below.
+The Monad structure is provided via the `of` and `chain` methods (aka `return` and `bind` in Haskell, or `unit` and `flatMap` in Scala), see below.
-As part of the variadic functionality, we also extend these methods to accept arbitrary number of arguments that are matched against the callbacks.
+As part of the variadic functionality, we generalize these Monadic methods by allowing for arbitrary number of function arguments that are matched against the callbacks, see below.
 This allows for easy handling of multiple output streams with single methods.

-In addition to the Monad methods dealing with sequential computations, the Applicative `ap` and derived `lift` are dealing with parallel ones.
+In addition to generalized Monadic methods dealing with sequential computations, generalized Applicative `ap` and derived `lift` are dealing with parallel ones.
-As well as the Monoidal method `merge` dealing with merging multiple streams.
+As well as Monoidal method `merge` dealing with merging multiple streams.
 See the paper by [Conal Elliot, "Push-Pull Functional Reactive Programming"](http://conal.net/papers/push-pull-frp/push-pull-frp.pdf).